List of colonial universities in Hispanic America

-The Christian mission of the Indians and the increasing demand for skilled hands in the administration of the rapidly growing colonial empire made the Spanish colonists realize the need to offer a university education on soil in the Americas.
-The foundation of a colonial university required, following the medieval tradition, either a papal bull (or papal brief) or a royal privilege granting the right to confer academic degrees to the students.
+The Christian mission of the Indians and the increasing demand for skilled hands in the administration of the rapidly growing empire made the Spanish colonists realize the need to offer a university education on soil in the Americas.
+The foundation of a university required, following the medieval tradition, either a papal bull (or papal brief) or a royal privilege granting the right to confer academic degrees to the students.
 Usually a bestowment from both clerical and secular authorities was sought and achieved.
 Universities were all subjected to the king's supervision, only San Nicolas in Bogotá held the status of a private university.

 The new foundations modeled their charters mainly on that of the University of Salamanca, the oldest and most venerable Spanish university.
 The curriculum of smaller universities was confined to the artes, a kind of basic studies, and Catholic theology (plus church law).
 A leading role was assumed by the gradually evolving full universities which additionally offered courses in medicine and jurisprudence, thus comprising all four classic faculties.
-The influential first universities were founded in the colonial centers Santo Domingo, Lima and Mexico City.
+The influential first universities were founded in the viceroyalties centers Santo Domingo, Lima and Mexico City.
 When it became apparent that the vast distances of the Spanish realm required a greater geographical spread of universities, they contributed to the creation of further foundations.